 In Tambopata, in the southeastern part of the Peruvian region of Madre de Dios, ClimatePartner is committed to preserving the Amazon rainforest in close cooperation with the local project partner BAM through a variety of project activities.
-The project helps local farmers to officially declare and protect their land while increasing their yields from the Brazil nut harvest.
+The project helps Brazil nut farmers to officially declare and protect their land (concessions) while increasing their yields from the Brazil nut harvest.
 In 2009, the project was initiated.
 In the same year, the local project partners agreed to cooperate with the Federation of Brazil Nut Producers of Madre de Dios (FEPROCAMD).
 Together they developed the REDD+ forest conservation project, which was certified according to VCS.
-Currently, the additional verification by the Climate, Community & Biodiversity Standard (CCBS), which was first successfully carried out in 2014 and must be renewed regularly, is being re-certified.
-It additionally proves the high benefit of the project for the protection of the rainforest, its biodiversity and for the local farmers.

 Tambopata without the carbon offset project - the baseline scenario

 Prior to the launch of the carbon offset project in 2009, several factors led to increasing deforestation in the region.
 These included logging to obtain farm and range land and improved access to the region through the construction of the Interoceanic Highway (IOH).
 In particular, due to the highway and the associated resettlement of people, there was a demonstrable risk that rainforest would be increasingly deforested (baseline scenario).